kausnz/ml_zoomcamp/lessons/week5/README.md

 pipenv is only for isolating python dependencies.
 If your python program requires a dependency then we have to use docker.

+## Dockerize the app

+Build the Dockerfile

+`docker build -t zoomcamp-test .`

+Run the container

+`docker run -it --rm -p 9696:9696 zoomcamp-test`